Rangalaxy/animation_practice/README.md

-# Android Animations and Transitions
+# Android Animations and Transitions pracitce app
-These are the full project files for the album cover app used in Treehouse's Animations and Transitions course.
+This is an app to pracitce Animations and Transitions.

+1. Property Animation

+2. Transition Animation

+3. Acticity Transitions